Third place: The Tiny Elephant by Mary Margaret Przybylski, fifth

 task selecting the winning stories.
 Charlee based her decisions on the composition and

-place to be cherished, protected and appreciated.
+be cherished, protected and appreciated.

 announcement of the contest described a tree with an unblemished straight trunk and